 2. Unclaimed refund mail scams

 What scammers might say: "We’re contacting you in relation to your unclaimed refund.
 We need your personal information to finish processing it.
-Please call or email the contact details provided in this letter."
+Please call or email us using the contact details provided in this letter."

-3. Employee retention credit scam
+3. Employee retention credit scams

 What scammers might say: "We’re writing to inform you that you qualify for the Employee Retention Tax Credit.
 If you would like us to process this for you, simply pay the fee below."

-4. W-2 form phishing scam
+4. W-2 form phishing scams

 What scammers might say: "It’s Greg, I need everyone’s W-2s ASAP in one file.
 We’re being investigated by the IRS and I need to assure them all the forms were completed correctly."